ginaikramer/Election-Analysis-Project-2/README.md

   8. Calculate the percentage of votes each county received.
   9. Determine the county with the higest voter turnout.
 ## Challenge Election Audit Results
-The updated analysis of the election shows that:
+The updated analysis of the election has been saved in [Election Analysis Report](/analysis/election_analysis.txt) and shows that:
   - There were 369,711 votes cast in the election.
   - The counties involved in this election included:
     - Jefferson County